foxrays/foxrays.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About
 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Lena Klever.
+I am a psychologist and vision scientist with a passion for graphic design.
+I'm about to finish my PhD (Dr. rer. nat) at Justus Liebig University Giessen.
+In my free time, I love creating cute and funny animal illustrations.